mercury-telemetry/mercury-telemetry/README.md

 5) Push your branch to the origin fork with `git push origin <new_branch_name>` of the branch you made locally.
 6) Visit [our repo](https://github.com/gcivil-nyu-org/fall2019-cs-gy-6063-team-moonsurvivors/pulls) to create a Pull Request or use the link that the `git` command printed for you.
 7) Add someone on the team as a review or share your URL to the Slack channel.

+# HOWTO Push to Heroku
+Assuming you have setup a Git remote called `heroku`, you can run `git push heroku <local_branch>:master` if you _really_ need to test your local changes on the Heroku app.